 • addresses all sections of the guardianship referral form in IMPACT if the information is known at the time of referral;

 • leaves sections blank if certain information is not known at the time of referral; and

-• provides HHSC with any minimum required information that is left blank within five calendar days of sending the referral form to HHSC.
-If the information does not exist or cannot be obtained in that timeframe, the APS specialist, supervisor, or subject matter expert (SME) must notify HHSC in writing via email.
-The APS specialist, supervisor, or SME notifies HHSC as soon as APS is aware that the information cannot be provided within five calendar days.
+• provides HHSC OGS with any minimum required information that is left blank within five calendar days of sending the referral form to HHSC OGS.
+If the information does not exist or cannot be obtained in that timeframe, the APS specialist, supervisor, or subject matter expert (SME) must notify HHSC OGS in writing via email.
+The APS specialist, supervisor, or SME notifies HHSC OGS as soon as APS is aware that the information cannot be provided within five calendar days.

 4781 Minimum Information for HHSC Guardianship Referrals

 4783.2 Procedure for Staffing and Completing Emergency Referrals During an EOPS